danielringch/xiamon/docu/plugin/storjnode.md

 If the key **csv_export** is set, the rewards are also added to a CSV export file.

 The necessary information may not be available from storj directly after the new month has started.
-Triggering the report on the third day of the next month or later has shown to work fine.
+Triggering on the third day of the next month or later has shown to work fine.

-The [execution interval](../config_basics.md) is set by the key **report_interval**.
+The [execution interval](../config_basics.md) is set by the key **accounting_interval**.